 Abraham was also a prophet (Gen 20:7) which means he was an inspired man.
 As such, he would be privy to information that would normally be unavailable to the average rank and file pew warmer.
 However prophets aren't meant to keep what they hear from God to themselves; they're messengers, e.g. Abraham was a teacher/mentor.
 (Gen 18:19)

 So then, I think it's fairly safe to assume the information that Abraham passed on to the rich man came to Abraham via inspiration; which, if so, means that our reaction to his remarks should be very different than the rich man's.
 He brushed aside what Abraham told him; but we, I should hope, are wiser than that impious dunce because we know that a prophet's teachings are the voice of God.

-I simply cannot believe that Jesus Christ— a man famous among normal Christians for his honesty and integrity —would say something untrue about a famous real-life man; most especially a prophet and one of his Father's buddies.
+Anyway; I simply cannot believe that Jesus Christ— a man highly respected among normal Christians for his honesty and integrity —would say something untrue about a famous real-life man; most especially a prophet and one of his Father's buddies.

 And on top of that, the story quotes Abraham a number of times.
 Well; if the story is fiction, then Jesus Christ is on record testifying that Abraham said things that he didn't really say; which is a clear violation of the commandment that prohibits bearing false witness.

 OBJECTION: This isn't a witness in court that's going to get someone condemned.

 RESPONSE: Every word spoken is being recorded and on track to be examined in court.

 ● Matt 12:36-37 . .
 I say unto you; that every idle word that men shall speak, they shall give account thereof in the day of judgment.
 For by thy words thou shalt be justified, and by thy words thou shalt be condemned.